fauu/Kamite/README.md

 > For games that do not work with Textractor, the experimental [Region recognition](#region-ocr) feature might prove an alternative.

-To install the *Kamite Send* Textractor extension:
+To install the *KamiteSend* Textractor extension:

 1. Copy the `KamiteSend.xdll` file from either the `extra/textractor/x86`
    (32-bit Textractor) or `extra/textractor/x64` (64-bit Textractor) within the